 Another complaint many people have about their looks is that of having dark bags under their eyes, meaning they look puffy, tired and drained the whole time.

 This is sometimes associated with not getting enough rest but the main culprit is actually found in dehydration – if you want to reduce the dark circles around your eyes then be sure to drink plenty of water throughout the day, and primarily upon waking up in the morning.

 Indeed, a good skin tonic is to drink a glass of water with freshly squeezed lemon juice each morning as it alklanises your system.

-In summary, there are many things you can do optimise your beauty thus increasing your state of confidence in terms of the way you look… that don’t cost a huge amount of money or require invasive procedures.
+In summary, there are many things you can do to optimise your beauty, thus increasing your state of confidence in terms of the way you look… They don’t cost a huge amount of money or require invasive procedures.